Cooper Lord

-Cooper Lord (born 20 March 2005) is an Australian rules footballer who plays for the Carlton Football Club in the Australian Football League (AFL).
+Cooper Lord (born 20 March 2005) is a professional Australian rules footballer who plays for the Carlton Football Club in the Australian Football League (AFL).

 Junior and VFL career

+Lord played in the Victorian Amateur Football Association (VAFA) in 2021 and 2022 for the Kew Football Club.
+He also played for his school, Scotch College, where he was often used as a nullifying midfielder.

-Lord played junior football in the Coates Talent League for the Sandringham Dragons.
+Lord then played in the Coates Talent League for the Sandringham Dragons.
 He was a part of Sandringham's 2023 premiership side, having 31 disposals and 5 clearances in the Coates Talent League Grand Final.

 Following the 2023 AFL draft, in which Lord failed to be selected, he signed on with the North Melbourne Football Club's VFL team.

 AFL career

 2024

 Lord averaged 17 disposals while playing in the VFL, with his form resulting in the Carlton Football Club selecting him with pick 9 of the 2024 mid-season rookie draft.

-Lord averaged over 25 disposals a game for Carlton's VFL side in 2024, eventually leading to him making his debut against the West Coast Eagles in round 23 of the 2024 AFL season.
+After averaging over 25 disposals a game for Carlton's VFL side in 2024, Lord made his debut against the West Coast Eagles in round 23 of the 2024 AFL season.
 He amassed 15 disposals and 2 clearances in a 65-point win.
+He maintained his spot in the side for the following week against St Kilda, before being omitted ahead of Carlton's elimination final against the Brisbane Lions.

 2025

 In the pre-season following the conclusion of the 2024 AFL season Lord signed a one-year extension with Carlton.

 In round 10 of the 2025 AFL season against the Sydney Swans, Lord had 19 disposals and four score involvements to earn himself a nomination for the 2025 AFL rising star.

+After being the starting substitute seven times in 2025, Lord began to cement his position towards the end of the year, being used in several tagging roles, notably against Noah Anderson and Caleb Serong.
+In round 23 of the 2025 season against Port Adelaide, Lord, while performing a tagging role against Zak Butters, was concussed from a bump by Port Adelaide midfielder Ollie Wines, ruling him out for the final game of the season.

-Lord capped of his second season playing for Carlton by receiving the Best Young Player award and Spirit of Carlton award at Carlton's John Nicholls Medal night.
+Lord capped off his second season playing for Carlton by receiving the Best Young Player award and Spirit of Carlton award at Carlton's John Nicholls Medal night.